IRS Pub 502 · Prescription-Medicine Rule

 Prescription required

 GLP-1 medications must be prescribed by a licensed provider to be HSA-eligible.
-OTC weight loss supplements (like Alli) are also eligible since the CARES Act, but GLP-1s specifically require a prescription.
+OTC weight-loss supplements are not eligible at all; the only over-the-counter path is an FDA-approved OTC medicine like orlistat (Alli) under the CARES Act rule.

 Food is never eligible